JacobChalk/jacobchalk.github.io/_pages/cv.md

 Education
 ======
-* Working towards MEng in Computer Science
+* MEng Computer Science with First Class Honours from the University of Bristol
-* Undertaking PhD with Dr. Dima Damen in September 2021
+* Currently undertaking a PhD in Computer Science with Prof. Dima Damen

 <!-- Publications
 ======